khoppenworth/HRassessv300/README.md

 and every nested item is imported as a question in the same order as the source file.
 A sample XML template that demonstrates the grouping structure is available at `assets/samples/sample_questionnaire_template.xml`.
+It now ships with the full Warehouse &amp; Inventory Management (WIM) technical assessment so new deployments have a ready-to-use questionnaire aligned with EPSA requirements.

 ## Development tooling